VinitSama/company-insight/readme.md

     - A pair of useful text and the corresponding URL is created.
 5. **Clustering (using DBSCAN)**
     - DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is used to cluster similar news articles based on the extracted text content.
-    - Articles with similar themes are grouped together.
+    - Articles with similar themes are grouped.
 6. **Summarization (using Hugging Face Transformers)**
     - A transformer model is used to summarize each cluster of related articles, providing concise summaries for each group.
 7. **Displaying Results (via Gradio)**